 Choose Low-Fat Cheeses

 Because most cheese is high in total fat, choosing low-fat varieties may help you reduce your fat intake.
 Low-fat cheeses include cottage cheese, part-skim mozzarella, and American cheese.
-As per research, Swiss-cheese has 5 grams of saturated fat per 1-ounce serving, cottage cheese (reduced fat) has 1 gram of saturated fat per 1-ounce serving, ricotta (part-skim) has 6 grams of saturated fat per ½ cup serving, while mozzarella (part-skim) has 3 grams saturated fat per 1-ounce serving (14).
+Swiss-cheese has 5 grams of saturated fat per 1-ounce serving, cottage cheese (reduced fat) has 1 gram of saturated fat per 1-ounce serving, ricotta (part-skim) has 6 grams of saturated fat per ½ cup serving, while mozzarella (part-skim) has 3 grams saturated fat per 1-ounce serving (14).

 Eat Cheese As A Snack In Place Of Processed Ones